CalPlug/ADE7953-Wattmeter/README.md

 Copyright (C) The Regents of the University of California, 2017

 Released into the public domain.
 This is an example C++ library for Arduino for operating the ADE7953 Single-Phase AC Line measurement IC over SPI and tested with the Arduino Uno and C++ Arduino-style compiler for the Espressif ESP8266.
+This library in current form was shown to work with the Arduino Uno and the Espressif ESP8266.
+See note below about Espressif ESP32 compatability.

 Installation
 --------------------------------------------------------------------------------